Looking at planning a trip to the Sheikh Zayed Grand Mosque while you’re in Abu Dhabi?

 - The only skin that can show is your hands, feet, and face.

-- If you are not properly dressed (don’t worry, this applies to most tourists) you will be sent to the dressing room where you can hire an Abaya (which covers your body) and Shayla (which covers your head).
+- If you are not properly dressed (don’t worry, this applies to most tourists), you will need to stop at the small souk attached to the Mosque and buy a fairly inexpensive Abaya (which covers your body) and Shayla (which covers your head).
 This is all part of the experience so embrace it!

-Dress code for men at the Grand Mosque
+Dress Code for Men at the Abu Dhabi Grand Mosque

 Shoes inside the Grand Mosque